spatialos/UnrealGDK/SpatialGDK/Documentation/content/tutorials/offloading-tutorial/offloading-gameplay-changes.md

 To solve this, any functions invoked by the interacting actor will need to be handled via a [Cross-server RPCs]({{urlRoot}}/content/technical-overview/gdk-concepts#cross-server-rpcs).

-In the case of the example project, the turrets are set up to run on a separate worker(AIWorker).
-If a player shoots the turret, a call to TakeDamage is invoked which is part of the native Actor API in unreal.
-The TakeDamage function is not an RPC function so it would not be executed on the turrets unless they internally get routed to the AIWorker using a cross-server RPC.
+In the case of the example project, the turrets are set up to run on a separate worker (`AIWorker`).
+If a player shoots the turret, a call to `TakeDamage` is invoked which is part of the native Actor API in unreal.
+The `TakeDamage` function is not an RPC function, so it will not be executed on the turrets unless they internally get routed to the `AIWorker` using a cross-server RPC.

-In the example project, this is implmented via a class called ACrossServerPawn which implements the actor interface and overrides the implementation for TakeDamage to invoke a new cross server rpc called TakeDamageCrossServer as shown in the snippet below:
+In the Example Project, this is implmented via a class called `ACrossServerPawn` which implements the actor interface and overrides the implementation for `TakeDamage` to invoke a new cross server rpc called `TakeDamageCrossServer`, as shown in the snippet below:

 ```
 float ACrossServerPawn::TakeDamage(float Damage, const FDamageEvent& DamageEvent, AController* EventInstigator, AActor* DamageCauser)